Fliplet/fliplet-cli/docs/API/fliplet-media.md

 Use the `search()` method fo find folders and files in your app or organisation or a specific folder.

-<p class="warning"><strong>BETA FEATURE:</strong> Please note that this feature is currently only available in beta and its specifications may be subject to change before releasing it.</p>

 - You can search by `name`
 - You can filter results by `appId`, `organizationId` or `folderId`
 - You can search for deleted files and folders by specifying `deletedOnly` as `true`